LiDAR-based 3D Change Detection at City Scale: Change Detection Method

-This section formalizes the object centric change detection pipeline on paired LiDAR maps.
+This section formalizes the proposed object centric change detection method on paired LiDAR maps.
 It introduces calibrated registration with a local level of detection to quantify uncertainty, derives geometry based correspondences, and constructs semantic and instance abstractions for ground, building, vegetation, and mobile classes.
 Class consistent association is then enforced and per object evidence from overlap, displacement, height, volume, and histogram cues is combined under uncertainty gating to produce five change labels with confidence.
 The design targets stability at city scale and supports reproducible evaluation and deployment.
-The end-to-end workflow and data flow are summarized in Fig.~\ref{fig:pipeline}.
+The proposed end-to-end workflow and data processing are summarized in Fig.~\ref{fig:pipeline}.